What lies ahead: UN-AU collaboration highlights for 2021

 UNOAU Police component, in line with the AUC Police 2021 Annual Workplan, will continue to provide technical advice and support in capacity building, crisis/conflict management and review and development of policies and guidelines.

-- Capacity Building: Provide technical advice and support to AUC Police for the AU Generic Police Pre-Deployment Trainings to the RECs/RMs, Police PLANELM and PCCs.
+- Capacity Building: Provide technical advice and support to police contingents from police contributing countries for the AU Generic Police Pre-Deployment Trainings to the RECs/RMs, Police PLANELM and PCCs.

-- Crisis/Conflict Management: Provide technical advice and support to AUC Police during Assessments for Mission Service of prospective Individual Police Officers (IPOs) and Assessments of Operational Capability of Formed Police Units (FPUs) for deployment to AMISOM on rotation/initial deployment and to other PSOs and SOs as may be required.
+- Crisis/Conflict Management: Provide technical advice and support to police contingents from police contributing countries during Assessments for Mission Service of prospective Individual Police Officers (IPOs) and Assessments of Operational Capability of Formed Police Units (FPUs) for deployment to AMISOM on rotation/initial deployment and to other PSOs and SOs as may be required.

 - Review and development of Policies and Guidelines: Provide technical advice and support through the Police Strategic Support Group (PSSG) to the AUC in the development of Police Policies, Guidelines, SOPs and training materials to ensure the AU moves from using draft documents to approved ones and to build capacity within the AU by developing a library/repository of AU specific policies, guidelines and training materials.